 - The attack roll on an area attack must be 10 or higher in order to deal half damage to missed targets, and a natural roll of 1 never deals damage.

 Dark Side Score

 - You do not need to be fully Dark Side to take levels in the Sith Apprentice or Sith Lord prestige classes, but you will need a Dark Side score of at least 1 plus a way to actually receive some Sith training, either from dark texts, holocrons, or a master.
 In this campaign setting, “Sith” is not synonymous with “bad guy,” though many Sith are pretty nasty dudes.

-- If your Dark Side Score is equal to or less than your Wisdom score, you may choose to call on the Dark Side when spending a Force Point to augment a roll, which lets you roll an additional d6 and add it to the total.
+- You may choose to call on the Dark Side when spending a Force Point to augment a roll, which lets you roll an additional d6 and add it to the total.
 Doing so increases your Dark Side Score by 1, and doing so to commit something heinous nets an additional Dark Side Score increase of 1.
-Like most Force Point activities, this is not exclusive to Force users, as all heroes and villains with class levels are capable of being a little more “lucky” when they need to be.
+Like most Force Point activities, this is not exclusive to Force users, as all heroes and villains with class levels are capable of being a little more angry when they need to be.